Sean D. Foreman, PhD

 Sean Foreman earned a B.A. in Political Science from Clarion University of Pennsylvania.
 He received his M.A. in International Studies from Florida International University (FIU) with a graduate certificate from the Latin American and Caribbean Center.
 In 2003, Foreman earned his doctoral degree in Political Science from FIU.

-Foreman’s co-edited book Local Politics and Mayoral Elections in 21st Century America: The Keys to City Hall (Taylor & Francis 2014) is part of the Routledge Research in Urban Politics and Policy Series.
+Foreman's co-edited book Local Politics and Mayoral Elections in 21st Century America: The Keys to City Hall (Taylor & Francis 2014) is part of the Routledge Research in Urban Politics and Policy Series.
 His article “Top 10 Reasons Why Barack Obama Won the Presidency in 2008 and What it Means in the 2012 Election,” was published in the Florida Political Chronicle, and his chapter “Florida: The Purple Swing State” is in the book Presidential Swing States: Why Only Ten Matter (Lexington Press, 2015).
-Dr. Foreman was president of the Florida Political Science Association in 2012 and serves as Secretary of FPSA for the 2015-17 term.
+Dr. Foreman was president of the Florida Political Science Association in 2012 and serves as Secretary of FPSA.